maxforums/maxforums.org/foundation.md

 - admin@maxforums.org email account
 - Contents of the server that maxforums.org points to

-**The Foundation does not own yet, but aims to:**
+**The Foundation aims to:**
+- Be granted perpetual usage license for the Maxforums name, brand, and design elements by the Copyright holder.
 - Acquire a copy of any archived data from the original forum that still exists (incl.
 Wayback Machine)
     - A comprehensive user list would help Discord Moderators classify new server members as Verified original member from the forum era
     - Forum thread data could be curated and archived for community nostalgia purposes.
-- Be granted perpetual usage license for the Maxforums name, brand, and design elements by the copyright holder.

 **It manages official Maxforums accounts on:**
 - Discord